 This chart is a nice simple illustration as to why an investment advisor might be drawn into pitching a higher risk portfolio.
 All you need to do is offer him a bonus if the portfolio performs particularly well.
 This creates an incentive for him to offer you investments drawn from the blue portfolio v.s. the green portfolio.

 What I find interesting about that is how complementary it is to my theory of Capitalism as the direct decedent of Piracy.
-E.g. here we have agency effects creating an incentive for the investment advisor to put his client into more volatile (riskier?) investments, but thru the wonders of agency (aka limited liability) he bears on downside for that.
+E.g. here we have agency effects creating an incentive for the investment advisor to put his client into more volatile (riskier?) investments, but through the wonders of agency (aka limited liability) he bears no downside for that.

 ht: Bob Wyman.